Department of Psychology at Illinois State University

 Welcome to the Graduate Programs in School Psychology at Illinois State University!
 We are very proud of our doctoral and specialist programs and our long history of educating school psychologists dating back to the 1950s.
 Our Graduate Programs were the first in Illinois to receive approval from the State Teacher Certification Board.
 We have over 600 alumni working throughout the United States.

-Our Graduate Programs have all of the available accreditations and approvals suggested for higher quality training, comprehensive curricular content, and properly supervised field experiences.
-The doctoral program is accredited by the Commission on Accreditation of the American Psychological Association (750 First Street, NW, Washington, DC 20002-4242, 202/336-5979), and approved by the National Association of School Psychologists (NASP) and the Council for Accreditation of Educator Preparation (CAEP) (formerly National Council for Accreditation of Teacher Education) and.
+Our Graduate Programs have all available accreditations and approvals suggested for higher quality training, comprehensive curricular content, and professionally supervised field experiences.
+The doctoral program is accredited by the Commission on Accreditation of the American Psychological Association (750 First Street, NW, Washington, DC 20002-4242, 202/336-5979), and approved by the National Association of School Psychologists (NASP) and the Council for Accreditation of Educator Preparation (CAEP).
 Our specialist program is approved by NASP and CAEP.
 The doctoral and specialist programs are also approved by the Illinois State Board of Education.

 APA Requirement: STUDENT ADMISSIONS, OUTCOMES, AND OTHER DATA are made available in compliance with the American Psychological Association disclosure policy IR C-20 Disclosure of Education/Training Outcomes and Information Allowing for Informed Decision-Making to Prospective Students.
 Updated information is provided by October 1 of each year, if not sooner